HortonworksUniversity/Essentials/demos/ambari/README.md

 ## Monitoring

 As you can see from the Dashboard view, monitoring is a key element of Ambari.
-All of these events can also be integerated into your unified dashboard that spans multiple technologies and vendors.
+All of these events can also be integrated into your unified dashboard that spans multiple technologies and vendors.